 Either make sure that the studio has the lighting equipment you need, or rent out the equipment based on the studio.
 Make sure that the equipment is set to arrive before the shoot.
 It will take time to set it up and you do not want to pay for studio time you cannot use.

-Coordination and forethought is key to creating a photoshoot on a budget!
+Coordination and forethought are key to creating a photoshoot on a budget!

 Get a Helping Hand on the Big Day